upn3xt/chrono/journal/ISSUES.md

 The thing is that I can't modify the node after it has been created and there's some confusion while getting the types.

 Update: Still no fix, but need to use the maps to get the object type

+## Assign variables to variables (partial fix)

+Got LLVM IR from the assigning a variable to a variable and it's partially working.
+Why partially?
+Had to do some tricks to make it work and still needs to be a general solution for all of the types.